CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>BIOS Password At Boot Device List</summary>

-Whether, when `Yes` is selected and Administrator Password is set, then user will be prompted for a password when F12 is pressed during POST (Power On Self Test).
+Whether user is prompted for a password when F12 is pressed during POST (Power On Self Test).

+!> Password prompt requires that Administrator Password is set.

 Options:

 1. Yes.
-2. **No** – no password will be required when F12 pressed during POST.
-Default.
+2. **No** – Default.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|